 However, what if you don't have a marketable skill?
 What if you're fairly clueless about marketing and have never sold a thing in your life?
 And what if the idea of managing your own business without any guidance is overwhelming?
 If this is the case, you might be better off joining a franchise.

 When you join a franchise, many of the difficulties of starting your own business either simply disappear or are mitigated.

-For instance,?a franchise will work for you if you don't have a product to sell or a marketable skillset.
-It will also make the entire process of running a business ? marketing, sales, administration,?etc. ? easy because you will be in business for yourself but not by yourself.
-A franchisor will offer you comprehensive training both at headquarters and later on, you will receive hands-on training?when you open a store or run the service business.?
+For instance, a franchise will work for you if you don't have a product to sell or a marketable skillset.
+It will also make the entire process of running a business — marketing, sales, administration — easy because you will be in business for yourself but not by yourself.
+A franchisor will offer you comprehensive training both at headquarters and later on, you will receive hands-on training when you open a store or run the service business.

-Instead of working hard to make someone else rich, you will be the direct beneficiary of all your?long, hard hours at work.
+Instead of working hard to make someone else rich, you will be the direct beneficiary of all your long, hard hours at work.
 So, you should start your own business if you have a product to sell or a service to offer and know what you're doing or willing to learn.
-Conversely, you should?join a franchise if you are unfamiliar with business and need guidance and support in order to have your own successful business.?
+Conversely, you should consider joining a franchise if you are unfamiliar with business and need guidance and support in order to have your own successful business.